 - They help to establish a clear and transparent connection between subscribers and sender.

-> - They help to increase your sender reputation that in its turn improves deliverability rates and open rates.
+- They help to increase your sender reputation that in its turn improves deliverability rates with services and open rates.

-> - They make companies even with a low reputation look reliable.
+- They make companies even with a low reputation look reliable.

 - They allow companies to establish a policy concerning rejected newsletters.

 - They give insights into what happened in the sender-recipient ecosystem.